 The group of Australian companies below are the 50 largest companies listed on the Australian Stock Exchange.
 Commonly known as the ASX 50 Index, it is a large capitalization index similar to the ASX20 and ASX200 Shares Index.
 For the largest ASX indices such as the ASX 200 and ASX all ordinary index, it includes the companies that are included in the prior smaller index such as the 50 largest Australian companies listed below.

-A capitalization index means the the weight of each company in the list below that makeup the index is proportional to the total value of all 50 companies.
+A capitalization index means the the weight of each company makeup the index is proportional to the total value of all 50 companies.
 The larger the company, the larger its weight in the index.

 The list is broken down by market capitalization and sector.
 The price of the shares change day to day, the market cap figure is rounded to the nearest hundred million and should be used as an indicative ranking order only.
 The index is rebalanced quarterly.